leonidlezner/wp-theme-leonidlezner25/README.md

-# Template for Blog of Leonid Lezner
+# Template for Blog of Johannes Starke

-By Leonid Lezner
+By Leonid Lezner & Johannes Starke